sgoutteb/segmata/README.md

 ## Further developments

 - **Improve speed of treatment**
-- - work in memory, but how to deal with vesuvius-render ?
+  - work in memory, but how to deal with vesuvius-render ?
+  - try villa//scroll-renderer/
   - work one vertex out of x instead of all
 - **Automatic detection of width and height**
   - Reading json file exported by Khartes